tomgco/cf-list-aggregator/README.md

 # cf-list-aggregator

-Compiles lists of content base on defined filtering and ordering
+Compiles lists of content base on defined filtering and ordering.

 ## Installation